pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32446E_EVAL/Examples/SAI/SAI_Audio/readme.txt

 @par Example Description

-This example provides basic implementation of audio features.
+Basic implementation of audio features using BSP_AUDIO.
-It allows to play two audio files at the same time through the SAI peripheral and using the external codec WM8994 implemented on the STM32446E-EVAL board.
+This example uses the SAI peripheral and the external WM8994 codec implemented on the STM32446E-EVAL board to play two audio files at the same time.

 In this example the SAI input clock, provided by a dedicated PLL (PLLI2S), is configured to have an audio sampling frequency at 48 KHz on four channels: